Corporate Governance

 The Board of Directors every year conducts analysis and evaluation on the effectiveness of the Board of Directors (“BoD”) in accordance with Article 23 of the Corporate Governance Guideline, and reviews and implements improvement measures for the issues identified.

-In the fiscal year ended March 31, 2025, aiming to apply the results of the evaluations toward enhancing the BoD’s functions, the BoD confirmed efforts to address issues recognized by the previous fiscal year, reorganized the evaluation items on the survey and implemented interviews with certain directors, and assessed and analyzed the reasons and underlying factors behind differences in the recognition of issues.
-The results of this process are reported below.
+In the fiscal year ended March 31, 2026, aiming to apply the results of the evaluations toward enhancing the BoD’s functions, the BoD confirmed efforts to address issues recognized by the previous fiscal year, reorganized the evaluation items on the survey and implemented interviews with certain Directors and Audit & Supervisory Board Members, and assessed and analyzed the reasons and underlying factors behind differences in the recognition of issues.

 - (1)